cemu-project/cemu_graphic_packs/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [Windows, Linux (via Wine)]
+ - OS: [Windows or Linux (via Wine)]
+ - GPU: [Nvidia, AMD, or Intel]
  - Renderer [Vulkan or OpenGL]
  - Version [e.g. 1.22.5]

 **Additional context**
-Add any other context about the problem here.
-Add a save file if it's needed at a specific point in the game.
+Add any other context about the problem here. **Please provide a save file if it's needed at a specific point in the game.**